 Clarinda is a somewhat small city located in the state of Iowa.
 With a population of 5,418 people and three constituent neighborhoods, Clarinda is the 67th largest community in Iowa.
-Much of the housing stock in Clarinda was built prior to World War II, making it one of the older and more historic cities in the country.
+Clarinda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarinda is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Clarinda isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clarinda are a mix of both white- and blue-collar jobs.
 Overall, Clarinda is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clarinda who work in office and administrative support (12.93%), management occupations (10.62%), and teaching (9.14%).
+There are especially a lot of people living in Clarinda who work in office and administrative support (11.92%), teaching (11.61%), and management occupations (9.55%).

 The people who call Clarinda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarinda residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clarinda include Irish, English, Swedish, and Dutch.

 The most common language spoken in Clarinda is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and African languages.